infracsademos/terraform/monitoring/README.md

 ## Introduction

-This tutorial shows how to monitor services in AKS with Prometheus and display them in Grafana.
+This tutorial shows how to monitor services in AKS by making use of Prometheus and display them in Grafana.
 Our sample application will be Keycloak, a popular open source identity and access management solution.

 ## Prerequisites